ricardoh2021/100-days-of-code-python/README.md

 - [x] Day 048 - Selenium Scraping (10/15/2024)
 - [x] Day 049 - LinkedIn Easy Apply (10/16/2024)
 - [ ] Day 050 - Tinder Swiping Selenium (Skipping because do not want to download Tinder) (10/16/2024)
+- [ ] Day 051 - Twitter Selenium (Skipping because do not want to add more bots to X) (10/16/2024)
+- [ ] Day 052 - Instagram Bot Selenium (Skipping because do not want to add more bots to Insta) (10/16/2024)
+- [ ] Day 053 - Tinder Swiping Selenium (Skipping because do not want to download Tinder) (10/16/2024)

 ## How to Use This Repository